Jenny Hanley

-Jenny Hanley (born 15 August 1947) is an English actress.
-She remains best known for being one of the presenters of the ITV children's magazine programme Magpie.
+Jenny Hanley (born 15 August 1947) is an English actress and presenter.
+She was one of the presenters of the ITV children's magazine programme Magpie.
+She currently presents a show on Boom Radio.

 Early life and education

-Hanley is the daughter of actors Dinah Sheridan and Jimmy Hanley.
-After her education at schools in Southern England and in Switzerland, she trained as a nanny and did modelling work.
+Hanley is the daughter of actress Dinah Sheridan and actor Jimmy Hanley.
+After her education at schools in Southern England and in Switzerland, she trained as a nanny and undertook modelling work.
 Through her mother she is of Russian-Jewish and German descent.

 Personal life and family

-Hanley's grandmother was a photographer who, as Studio Lisa, had privileged access to the royal family, photographing both Princess Elizabeth and Princess Margaret in relaxed, family poses and the next generation, Prince Charles, Princess Anne and Prince Edward in informal shots.
+Hanley's grandmother was a photographer who, as Studio Lisa, had privileged access to the royal family, photographing both Princess Elizabeth and Princess Margaret in relaxed, family poses; and the next generation, Prince Charles, Princess Anne, Prince Andrew and Prince Edward, in informal shots.
 She also helped to launch the career of a male model who later became an actor, Roger Moore.

 Her brother, Sir Jeremy Hanley, had a career as an accountant and later became a Conservative Party MP.

 Hanley married Herbie Clark in 1980, and they had two sons before divorcing in 1997.